 - Add in the cost of optional features or packages.
 You may feel, for example, that buying a new car also means getting the latest and greatest sound system.
 Be sure to add the price of any extras you want to the base price of the car.

 - Know how much the dealer will add on for various options.
 Features like antilock brakes and a security alarm can save you money on insurance costs, but they’ll cost money up front.
-Look at price stickers for cars at various dealers to know what these features typically cost.
+Look at the price stickers for cars at various dealers to know how much these features typically cost.

-Once you know the total cost of the vehicle, you’ll be in a better position to negotiate the sticker price down to or near the dealer price.
+Once you know these numbers, you’ll be in a better position to negotiate with the dealer.

 For most people, buying a used car is a better choice than buying a new car.
 The first owner of the vehicle has absorbed the biggest portion of the vehicle’s depreciation (the decrease in value), so you’ll tend to get more value for your money.
 But there’s more to consider than just depreciation: